Register your Information for Free Stone Samples Sent Express to You!

 • Skill Level: Assess your own skill level realistically.
 Complex stone projects require precise measurements, specific tools, and techniques that may be beyond the average DIYer’s expertise.
 If the project involves more than basic installation, professional help might be necessary.

 • Cost: Evaluate the cost implications of both options.
-While DIY projects can potentially save on labor costs, unexpected expenses can arise from mistakes or the need for specialized tools.
+While DIY projects can potentially save on labour costs, unexpected expenses can arise from mistakes or the need for specialised tools.
 Professionals offer a more predictable cost structure and can often negotiate better material prices due to their industry connections.

 • Time Commitment: Consider how much time you can realistically dedicate to the project.
 Professional contractors can complete the work more quickly and efficiently due to their experience and resources.